MLS MATCHDAY | ONE NIGHT ONLY | ANOTHER NIGHT ONLY | SOLD OUT | STANDING ROOM ONLY | MONDAY NIGHT MADNESS | HELLBILLY JOKER | CHEAP MOTELS

 A STATEMENT ON AI

-For me, art has always been a combination of skill, experience, expression, and most importantly, passion.
+For me, art has always been a combination of skill, experience, inspiration, obsession, and most importantly, passion.
 My love of art started as a kid by emulating Marvel comic books, eventually moving to an education and career.
 My earliest professional work was done with Rapidograph pens on Bristol board.
 I use a variety of tools these days, mainly a combination of Adobe Illustrator, traditional sketch work, and *gasp!* clipart for accents and flourishes.
 That's where it ends; If I can't figure it out beyond that, it doesn't get done.

 Is it hypocritical to use AI while expressing negative opinions about AI creation?
-For me the answer is no. There is no alternative to using AI-driven platforms to reach my core audience, while switching to AI art creation would be a deliberate choice to step away from everything I've built up to this point.
-In other words: Would I use AI to find tour dates for my favorite band?
-Yes.
-Would I use it to write new songs for them?
-Never.
+For me the answer is no. There is no alternative to using AI-driven social media platforms to reach my core audience; modern search engines are deploying AI whether I like it or not.
+But making the switch to AI art creation would be a deliberate step away from everything I've built as an artist.

-Just make it abundantly clear: I do not use AI for art creation and I never will.
+To make it abundantly clear: I do not use AI for art creation and I never will.

 Peace.